WookiePL/contacts-frontend/README.md

 Simple Angular app to manage contacts.
 Every contact can have skills assigned.
 This app is written mainly to demonstrate and exercise.

-Backend for this app: (https://github.com/WookiePL/contacts-api)
+There is also the backend for this app: [github.com/WookiePL/contacts-api](https://github.com/WookiePL/contacts-api)

 ## Standard Angular tips & infos